-Bedwyr Williams, HypercaustThe first of Storyhouse's digital artwork commissions, presented on the big screen at Storyhouse between 12pm - 7pm (on the hour and half past) Running from
+Bedwyr Williams, HypercaustThe first of Storyhouse's digital artwork commissions, presented on the big screen at Storyhouse at 5pm every day.

 Award-winning artist Bedwyr Williams’s new work for Storyhouse, Hypercaust is a computer-generated video piece which will bring back to life the Roman Fortress Bathhouse that once stood a short distance from Storyhouse.
 Now erased from Chester, the baths will be recreated through historically accurate 3D renderings.
 This mesmeric work will present a different kind of storyhouse, where Roman Legionaries would have chewed the fat, sharing yarns and secrets at the end of a long day, cloaked by steam.